code4it-dev/c4it-hugo/content/article/2025/118-azure-application-insights-ilogger-aspnetcore/index.md

 }
 ```

 These are just plain messages.
 Let's search for them in Application Insights!

-You first have to run the application - duh! - and wait for a couple of minutes for the logs to be ready on Azure.
+You first have to run the application - duh! - and **wait for a couple of minutes for the logs to be ready on Azure**.
 So, remember not to close the application immediately: you have to give it a few seconds to send the log messages to Application Insights.

 Then, you can open the logs panel and access the logs stored in the `traces` table.